What Is a Money Market Account?

 Money market accounts are savings accounts.
 Here are some of the basics.

 You can open a money market account with a financial institution, such as an online or brick-and-mortar bank.
 Money market accounts are interest-bearing.
 Generally, interest compounds daily and is paid monthly.
-The interest is often variable and banks may offer a higher rate for larger balances.
+The interest is often variable and banks may offer higher rates for larger balances.

 In terms of access, some money market accounts allow account owners to use checks and ATM cards.
 However, some banks may limit the number of withdrawals.